-BA (Joint Hons.), Physics and Philosophy, Oxford University, 1986
+BA (Joint Hons.) in physics and philosophy, Oxford University, 1986

-- PhD, Philosophy, Stanford University, 1991
+PhD in philosophy, Stanford University, 1991

 Martin Thomson-Jones works in the philosophy of science, metaphysics, and the philosophy of physics, and he teaches mainly in these areas and in logic.
-His current research is focussed on a cluster of questions about scientific representation.
+His current research is focused on a cluster of questions about scientific representation.

-He is a Centre Affiliate of the Centre for the Philosophy of the Natural and Social Sciences at the London School of Economics and Political Science and an Associate of the Center for the Philosophy of Science at the University of Pittsburgh.
-He has been Visiting Associate Professor in the Department of Logic and Philosophy of Science at U.C.
-Irvine, Visiting Scholar in the Philosophy Department at U.N.C.
-Chapel Hill, Visiting Fellow in the Department of Philosophy at the University of Bristol, and Visiting Scholar in the Department of History and Philosophy of Science at Cambridge University.
-In spring 2005, he held a Visiting Fellowship at the Center for the Philosophy of Science at the University of Pittsburgh.
+He is a Centre Affiliate of the Centre for the Philosophy of the Natural and Social Sciences at the London School of Economics and Political Science and an associate of the Center for the Philosophy of Science at the University of Pittsburgh.
+He has been visiting associate professor in the Department of Logic and Philosophy of Science at U.C.
+Irvine, visiting scholar in the philosophy department at U.N.C.
+Chapel Hill, visiting fellow in the Department of Philosophy at the University of Bristol, and visiting scholar in the Department of History and Philosophy of Science at Cambridge University.
+In spring 2005, he held a visiting fellowship at the Center for the Philosophy of Science at the University of Pittsburgh.

 Seminar: Happiness, Death, and the Meaning of Life — PHIL 370